ec-jrc/re3gistry/documentation/user-manual.md

 A reference code is in "draft" status when a **change** is proposed by a **submitting organisation** but has not yet been submitted to the **control body**.

-Items in draft status can only be edited by the user who started the chang proposal.
+Items in draft status can only be edited by the user who started the change proposal.

 ### Submitted